It’s important to know that you are not alone on your journey!

 - You may find more than one group that sounds interesting.
 Try them all to find the one(s) that are the most helpful for you and your family.

-Support groups are only one of the ways to connect to information at Parents Helping Parents.
+Special interest groups are only one of the ways to connect to information at Parents Helping Parents.
 If you live in the Bay Area, contact PHP directly and ask to speak with one of our resource specialists for 1:1 consultations about areas of interest to your family.

 Click on the links below to view each group’s webpage and to find their event calendar.

-For PARENTS with young children (ages 0-5)
+For PARENTS with Young Children (ages 0-5)

-For PARENTS with school-aged children:
+For PARENTS with School-aged Children:

 - Anxiety and Mood Disorders